backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Miscellaneous.md

 - When you apply a *retention period to an object version explicitly*, you specify a `Retain Until Date` for the object version.
 - *Different versions* of a single object *can have different retention modes and periods*.
 - You can place a retention period on an object version either *explicitly* **or** *through a bucket default setting*.
 Explicit settings override the default bucket settings.

+> [!question]- A startup uses Amazon S3 buckets for storing their customer data.
+The company has defined different retention periods for different objects present in their Amazon S3 buckets, based on the compliance requirements.
+But, the retention rules do not seem to work as expected.
+Which of the following points are important to remember when configuring retention periods for objects in Amazon S3 buckets?
+> - When you *apply a retention period* to an *object version explicitly*, you specify a `Retain Until Date` for the object version.
+> - Different versions of a single object can have different retention modes and periods
+> ---
+> - You can place a retention period on an object version either explicitly or through a bucket default setting.
+> - When you use bucket default settings, you don't specify a Retain Until Date.
+> - If your *request to place an object version in a bucket contains an explicit retention mode and period, those settings **override** any bucket default settings for that object version*.